MinjuKim023/MinjuKim023/README.md

 ---

 ## 💼 Current Work
-- 📊 Analyzing 100K+ egocentric baby images to study visual development
+- 📊 Analyzing 500K+ egocentric baby images to study visual development
-- 🧠 Measuring visual clutter using GIST descriptors & feature congestion
+- 🧠 Measuring visual clutter using ML models and quantitative measures
 - 🤖 Exploring how AI models learn to see the world with limited data

 ---